marcopennekamp/lore/specification/traits-structs.md

 - **Traits** are abstractions of hierarchy and behavior.
 They are Lore's solution to the questions of data type abstraction, inheritance, and interfaces.
 Traits cannot be instantiated directly: they have to be backed by a struct.
 - **Structs** are data type definitions that can stand on their own, possibly extending some number of traits.
 A struct is always a subtype of all the traits that it extends and also carries this information at run-time.

+Both traits and structs have a set of **common features**, including inheritance and type parameters.

 ### Traits

-A **trait** is a type that describes structure and behavior.
-In concrete terms, a trait is an abstract type that can be associated with functions defining both its **structure** and **behavior** (either abstract, concrete, or both).
-Since traits must be backed by a struct, meaning the trait itself cannot be instantiated, a trait is **abstract**.

-Traits can also **inherit** from (multiple) other traits and even extend shape types.
-A trait `A` inheriting from a trait `B` will make `A` a strict and direct subtype of `B` and give the programmer the opportunity to specialize any functions declared over `B` for the type `A`.
-When extending a shape type `S`, the trait effectively declares that any struct extending the trait must contain all properties declared in `S`.
+A **trait** is an abstract type that can be extended by other traits and structs, creating a subtyping hierarchy.
+Traits are used for the abstraction of structure and behavior.
+They can have **members** in the form of inherited shape properties.

 ###### Syntax Example

 ```
-trait T extends A, B, S
+trait T extends A, B, { property: C }
 ```

 ### Structs

-A **struct** describes the type and representation of user-defined data.
-In concrete terms, a struct is a set of **properties** (immutable and, if you must, mutable) allowing optional default values.
-A struct can **extend** any number of traits, which together determine the functions that must be implemented for the struct and, together with shape types, the properties a struct must contain.
-An instance of a struct, also called a struct value or simply struct, can be **constructed** using one of two provided syntaxes.
+A **struct** is a set of **properties** with optional default values and optional mutability.
 As structs describe actual instances, a struct type is **always concrete and never abstract**.

-Structs do not support **inheritance** in and of themselves.
-Traits are the mechanism to facilitate inheritance, which has the huge advantage of cleanly separating the concerns of data representation (structs) and abstract structure/behavior (traits, shapes).
+A struct may extend traits and shapes, which is elaborated on further below.

 Properties can be **delimited** using commas and newlines.
 Both styles are permitted interchangeably, giving the ability to use both in the same struct definition, and should be chosen based on readability.
-Properties can be accessed using the dot notation `struct.property`.
+Properties can be accessed using the member access notation `struct.property`.

-###### Syntax Example
+###### Example

 ```
 struct Point { x: Real = 0, y: Real = 0, z: Real = 0 }